 But imagine how much better you'd feel training for a marathon if you could conserve 1.4 percent (or more) energy?
 You'd be able to use that energy in the final miles instead of hitting the infamous wall.

-Finding and safely getting to your ideal weight should then be a top goal for every runner.
-Here are three of the best ways to structure your running program to burn fat and lose weight.
+If one of your goals is to lose weight through running, here are three of the best ways to structure your training to burn fat and lose weight.

 It's a no-brainer that longer workouts burn more calories.
 But interestingly enough, when you run for longer than about 90 minutes, you improve your body's ability to use fat as fuel.